lambdaclass/lambdaworks_stark_platinum/README.md

 # Lambdaworks Cairo Prover

-We're still moving all the code from [LambdaWorks](https://github.com/lambdaclass/lambdaworks) related to the STARK Cairo prover.
-The GPU code hasn't yet been yet migrated.

 Disclaimer: This prover is still in development and may contain bugs.
 It is not intended to be used in production yet.
+We're a few weeks away to have it ready.

 ## Main building blocks